antfu/log-editor/README.md

 import 'log-editor/console'
 ```

-Then use `console.logEditor` instead of `console.log` whenever you want to see the result in editor.
-It will launch the corresponsing editor powered by [`launch_editor`](https://github.com/yyx990803/launch-editor).
+Then use `console.logEditor` instead of `console.log` whenever you want to see the result in the editor you are using, powered by [`launch_editor`](https://github.com/yyx990803/launch-editor).

 ```ts
 console.logEditor(largeObject)